Cruise of the Special Service Squadron: Africa and the Indian Ocean

 The fleet sailed for a short visit to Mossel Bay, East London and Durban, where the fleet left South Africa on 6 January 1924 for Zanzibar.
-Upon port arrival in Zanzibar on 17 January the fleet was greeted by Sultan Khalifa Bin Harub, which now encompassed the regular ceremonial March Past.
+HMS Danae sailed to Dar es Salaam.
+On the 12 January, HMS Delhi and HMS Dauntless anchored at Mombasa, Kenya.
+HMS Hood, HMS Renown and HMS Dunedin arrived at Zanzibar.
+Upon their arrival in Zanzibar on 17 January the fleet was greeted by Sultan Khalifa Bin Harub, which now encompassed the regular ceremonial March Past.
 The total distance covered was 11,734 miles.